2020–21 Northeastern Huskies women's ice hockey season

 The Northeastern Huskies represented Northeastern University in the Women's Hockey East Association during the 2020–21 NCAA Division I women's ice hockey season.
 In addition to capturing the regular season title, the Huskies defeated the Providence Friars by a 6–2 mark to win the Hockey East postseason tournament.

-Qualifying for the 2021 NCAA National Collegiate Women's Ice Hockey Tournament, the program ranked as the #1 seed.
+Qualifying for the 2021 NCAA National Collegiate women's ice hockey tournament, the program ranked as the #1 seed.
 The Huskies lost to Wisconsin 1–2 in overtime in the national championship game.

-On February 9, 2021, it was announced that the Northeastern men's and women's hockey programs will represent the United States of America at the FISU World University Games in Lucerne, Switzerland, from Dec.
-11–21, 2021.
+On February 9, 2021, it was announced that the Northeastern men's and women's hockey programs will represent the United States of America at the FISU World University Games in Lucerne, Switzerland, from December 11 to 21, 2021.